ahmedsaleh99/DjangoDockerTemplate/README.md

 ## From Scratch - Step by Step

 This section guides you through creating a Django project from scratch before containerizing it.
+Here we start with empty repo and move forward step by step toward the repo in its current state

 ### Step 1: Create Virtual Environment